ashleymills/ClickioConsentSDK-IOS/README.md

 -   [Airbridge](https://www.airbridge.io/)
 -   [AppsFlyer](https://www.appsflyer.com/)

+#### Important:
+  - Interactions with `ClickioConsentSDK` should be performed **after initializing the third-party SDKs** since `ClickioConsentSDK` only transmits consent flags.
+  - **Ensure** that you have completed the required tracking setup for Adjust, Airbridge, or AppsFlyer before integrating `ClickioConsentSDK`.
+This includes proper initialization and configuration of the SDK according to the vendor’s documentation.
+  - If you're using **AppsFlyer** and need to support GDPR compliance via TCF, make sure to enable TCF data collection before SDK initialization: `enableTCFDataCollection(true)`.
+This allows AppsFlyer to automatically gather consent values (like `tcString`) from the CMP.

 ### Firebase Analytics

 If the Firebase Analytics SDK is present in the project, the Clickio SDK will automatically send Google Consent flags to Firebase if  _Clickio Google Consent Mode_  integration  **enabled**.